wagtail/wagtail/docs/reference/contrib/redirects.rst

    Lets you run a import without doing any changes.

  - **ask**
-   Lets you inspect and approve before a redirect is created.
+   Lets you inspect and approve each redirect before it is created.